Clean Streets Enforcement campaign

 What the Clean Streets Enforcement campaign is about, how much you could get fined and how you can pay your fine.

 What we’re doing

-We’ve asked an enforcement company called Kingdom to work on our behalf giving Fixed Penalty Notices (fines) to anyone they see committing ‘environmental crimes’ around the city.
+We have an enforcement company called Kingdom working on our behalf giving Fixed Penalty Notices (fines) to anyone they see committing ‘environmental crimes’ around the city.

-The officers will mainly be in the city centre and the main roads in and out of Bristol, but they'll also work in other areas of the city.
+The officers are mainly working in the city centre and the main roads in and out of Bristol, but they'll also work in other areas of the city.

 What is an 'environmental crime'

 - Dropping litter on the street or from your vehicle: this includes chewing gum and cigarette butts

 - Graffiti: this includes painting or damaging a tree or any road signs